-- 1. Introduce the policy problem or policy issue - 2.
-Provide some background and context to the policy problem and policy issue - 3.
-Present the public policy solution for the policy problem you will analyse.
+- 1. Clear introduction of the problem or issue. - 2.
+Some background, details, and context which are helpful for understanding the problem and issue - 3.
+The public policy for the issue problem you will analyze in your research paper.
+Include also the target population the policy addresses.
 Discuss whether you will be arguing for or against this public policy solution and two to three reasons why. - 4.
-Include at least one theoretical or conceptual argument that helps explain why the policy you are analysing works or does not work in addressing or solving the problem.
+Discuss at least one theoretical or conceptual argument that helps explain why the policy you are analysing works or does not work in addressing or solving the problem.